-Julia Allusion Nephthytis: The leaves of this plant are pale green with a flush of coppery pink coloration.
+Julia Allusion Nephthytis Plant: The leaves of this plant are pale green with a flush of coppery pink coloration.

 Exotic Allusion Nephthytis: The leaves of this plant are very pale green with tinges of creamy white.

-White Butterfly: The leaves of this very popular plant are greenish-white with dark green edging.
+Syngonium White Butterfly Plant: The leaves of this very popular plant are greenish-white with dark green edging.

 Holly Nephthytis: This dramatic plant has white leaves with green veins and green edging.

-Painted Arrow: The creamy green leaves of this plant sport spatters of light green.
+Painted Arrow Head Plant: The creamy green leaves of this plant sport spatters of light green.

-There are many types of houseplants that have similar requirements and look great when planted alongside these pretty plants.
+There are many types of indoor house plants that have similar requirements and look great when planted alongside these pretty plants.
 Here are three good examples:

-Red Aglaonema is a colorful, compact houseplant that can work well as a thick, bushy base surrounding a trellis filled with climbing Arrowhead Vine.
+Red Aglaonema are colorful, compact house plants that can work well as a thick, bushy base surrounding a trellis filled with climbing goosefoot plant.

-Golden and Marble Queen Pothos are classic houseplants that is easy to come by and adds variety and interest to climbing, hanging or trailing Arrowhead vines.
+Golden and Marble Queen Pothos Plants are classic houseplants that is easy to come by and adds variety and interest to climbing, hanging or trailing Arrowhead plant.

 Philodendron is another pretty, climbing or trailing tropical house plant that does very well when planted with Syngonium.
 Its pretty green and yellow variegated, heart-shaped leaves add contrast and interest to your planting.

-If you live in the state of Florida or similar climate, do not keep these plants outside, and you should not plant them directly into the ground.
+If you live in the state of Florida or a similar climate, do not keep these plants outside.
+You should not plant stems or put a cutting directly into the ground.
 If you notice that Syngonium has naturalized on your property, you should take steps to eradicate it.

 Remember to wear gloves, long sleeves, and eye protection to prevent irritation from plant sap. [source]

-Toxicity: While you may have heard of “anti-inflammatory properties of Arrowhead plant” it is most likely that this was a reference to Sagittaria cuneata, which is an entirely different plant that also goes by the common name “Arrowhead Plant”.
-This plant is a native to the northern US and has been used extensively by Native Americans for medicinal and food purposes. [source]
+Toxicity: While you may have heard of “anti-inflammatory properties of Arrowhead plant” it is most likely that this was a reference to Sagittaria cuneata, which is an entirely different plant that also goes by the name “Arrowhead Plant.”
+This plant is a native to the northern US and has been used extensively by Native Americans for medicinal and food purposes.

 If you think that your pet may have eaten Syngonium leaves, contact your vet or call the ASPCA’s poison line: APCC (888) 426-4435.

-Add Interest To Your Indoor Garden With Syngonium Podophyllum
+Add Interest To Your Indoor Garden With Arrowhead Syngonium